Skip to main content

 Strong

-Iron supplementation is one of the most well-established interventions in nutritional medicine.
-A key finding from Vaucher et al. (2012, 7 RCTs, n=884) demonstrated that iron supplementation significantly reduced fatigue in non-anemic but iron-deficient women.
-Emerging research supports alternate-day dosing: Stoffel et al. (2020, published in The Lancet Haematology) showed that giving iron every other day improved fractional absorption by 40% compared to consecutive-day dosing, due to hepcidin-mediated regulation.
-This has shifted clinical practice toward alternate-day protocols.
+Iron is an essential nutrient that addresses iron deficiency and its associated conditions.
+Vaucher et al. (2012) demonstrated that iron supplementation significantly reduced fatigue in non-anemic but iron-deficient women, highlighting its importance in improving quality of life.
+Emerging research has explored alternate dosing strategies; Stoffel et al. (2017) found that giving iron every other day improved fractional absorption by 40% compared to consecutive-day dosing, attributed to hepcidin-mediated regulation.

 Evidence by Condition